Sl-Sanda-Ru/Sl-Bomber/README.md

 pip3 install -r requirements.txt
 python3 slbomber.py
 ```
-**If You Know More Websites And Apps That Use Global Or Local SMS Verification Please Inform Me**
+**If You Know More Websites And Apps That Use Global Or Local SMS Verification Please Inform Me @ https://t.me/Sl_Sanda_Ru**